The Linnaean Gardens of Uppsala – for anyone with an interest in nature

 Preschools in the Botanical Garden

 Welcome to an eventful year at the Botanical Garden.
-In the spring we are once again inviting all of Uppsala’s preschools and junior (6-year-old) classes to plant coneflowers (Rudbeckia) and marigolds (Tagetes) in the school garden.
+In the spring we are once again inviting all of Uppsala’s preschools to plant coneflowers (Rudbeckia) and marigolds (Tagetes) in the baroque garden.
 There will also be a birthday party in May for the preschool childrens’ trees.
-In September Friskis&Svettis issue an invitation to Mini-Röris (exercise to music for younger children), and in October we will be planting tulip bulbs in the school garden.
+In September Friskis&Svettis issue an invitation to Mini-Röris (exercise to music for younger children), and in October we will be planting garlic in the kitchen garden.

 Boka in din förskolegrupp eller klass på någon av våra schemalagda aktiviteter eller boka någon annan aktivitet när det passar bättre i din undervisning.Calendar RSS Subscribe to calendar